Home » Great Lakes States Directory » Michigan Military History

 Michigan and the Mexican War

-“Michigan Soldiers in Mexico” – Michigan Military
+“Michigan Soldiers in Mexico” – Michigan at War

 Outline of the March of the 15th U.S. Infantry from Vera Cruz to the City of Mexico, 1847